jim-schilling/splurge-key-custodian/README.md

 # Splurge Key Custodian - File Based

-A secure file-based key management system that stores cryptographic keys in JSON files with atomic key rotation capabilities, featuring advanced security measures, performance optimizations, and comprehensive configuration management.
+A secure file-based key management system that stores cryptographic keys in JSON files with atomic key rotation capabilities.

 ## Features

 - **Hybrid file-based storage**: Uses separate credential files and a central index for optimal performance and recovery
 - **Atomic operations**: All file operations create temporary files, then atomically replace originals
-- **Secure encryption**: All credentials are encrypted with Fernet (AES-256-CBC with HMAC-SHA256) using a master password with 64-byte salt and configurable iterations (default: 1,000,000, minimum: 500,000)
+- **Secure encryption**: All credentials are encrypted with Fernet (AES-256-CBC with HMAC-SHA256) using a master password with 64-byte salt and configurable iterations (default: 1,000,000, minimum: 100,000)
 - **Advanced security features**:
   - Constant-time comparison to prevent timing attacks
   - Secure memory zeroing for sensitive data cleanup
-  - Rate limiting for failed authentication attempts
-  - Input sanitization with configurable character restrictions
+  - Input sanitization
   - Context manager support for automatic resource cleanup
-- **Performance optimizations**:
-  - Credential caching for O(1) lookup performance
-  - O(1) credential name lookups using reverse mapping
-  - Lazy loading of credential data
-  - Configurable cache size and TTL
-- **Flexible configuration system**: Centralized configuration management with validation
 - **Unique naming**: Credential names must be unique across all stored credentials
 - **Flexible data structure**: Store any JSON-serializable data as credentials and metadata
 - **Master key encryption**: Uses a master key derived from your password to encrypt individual credentials